RohitShardaRohit/Purple-Team-Simulation/README.md

 ## Repo contents
 - `README.md` — this file (project summary).
 - `SETUP.md` — exact VM downloads, VirtualBox networking, and the commands you can run to reproduce the sim.
-- `DEMO.md` — a simple place to paste your demo video link and short transcript / timestamps.
+- `DEMO.md` — Demo video link and short transcript
-- (optional) `pcaps/`, `media/` — put any captured artifacts or screenshots here.

 ---